hessu/aprsc/doc/CONFIGURATION.md

 --------------------------

-aprsc has been designed from the start to support configuration reloading without requiring a full software restarts.
+aprsc has been designed from the start to support configuration reloading without requiring a full software restart.
 Many APRS server operators value high uptimes and service availability, so server restarts should be kept to a minimum.